People in Sudan, hunger hotspot of highest concern, fleeing violence.

 • 2 in 10,000 adults die from extreme hunger everyday.

-As of November 2025, famine is officially declared in Occupied Palestinian Territories and five regions of Sudan.
+As of November 2025, famine is officially declared in Occupied Palestinian Territories and two regions of Sudan.

-20 more areas in Sudan are at risk of reaching catastrophic (famine) levels of hunger according to IPC data from November 2025.
+Two more regions in Sudan have met the famine threshold and 20 more areas in are at risk of reaching catastrophic (famine) levels of hunger according to IPC data from November 2025.

 Causes of famine include conflict and armed violence, extreme poverty and climate-related disasters.
 Famines are never inevitable- they are always predictable, preventable, and man-made.